BurntSushi/globset/README.md

 ```

 (Tip: use `--features 'pcre2 simd-accel avx-accel'` to also include compile
-time SIMD optimizations.)
+time SIMD optimizations, which will only work with a nightly compiler.)

-Enabling the PCRE2 feature will attempt to automatically find and link with
+Enabling the PCRE2 feature works with a stable Rust compiler and will
+attempt to automatically find and link with your system's PCRE2 library via
-your system's PCRE2 library via `pkg-config`.
-If one doesn't exist, then
+`pkg-config`.
+If one doesn't exist, then ripgrep will build PCRE2 from source
-ripgrep will build PCRE2 from source using your system's C compiler and then
+using your system's C compiler and then statically link it into the final
-statically link it into the final executable.
-Static linking can be forced even
+executable.
+Static linking can be forced even when there is an available PCRE2
-when there is an available PCRE2 system library by either building ripgrep with
-the MUSL target or by setting `PCRE2_SYS_STATIC=1`.
+system library by either building ripgrep with the MUSL target or by setting
+`PCRE2_SYS_STATIC=1`.

 ripgrep can be built with the MUSL target on Linux by first installing the MUSL
 library on your system (consult your friendly neighborhood package manager).